IBM-Bluemix-Docs/compare-and-comply/batching.md

 {: #batching}

 The `/v1/batches` APIs enable you to run Compare and Comply methods over a collection of input documents.
 Batch processing is available only for the `POST /v1/html_conversion`, `POST /v1/element_classification`, and `POST /v1/tables` methods.
 Batch processing is _not_ available for the `POST /v1/comparison` method.
+{: shortdesc}

 All batch requests return a batch status object that include a `batch_id`.
 The `batch_id` can be used to monitor the status of a request and to cancel a request.

 Batch-processing requests require access credentials for a Cloud Object Storage (COS) instance and the name of an input and output bucket in that instance.
-Details are provided in [Before you begin](/docs/services/compare-and-comply/batching.html#before-you-batch).
+Details are provided in [Before you begin](#before-you-batch).
 {: important}

 Files submitted through the `/v1/batches` APIs can be up to 50 MB in size.